 for allegation response and event follow-up.
 Guidance for reactive inspections is contained in IMC 2504, Appendix C, “Response to Non-Performance-Related Issues or Events."

 07.08 Inspection Planning .
 Region II has responsibility for developing an inspection plan for each unit under construction.
-This process is accomplished through the development and maintenance of a baseline inspection .
-The baseline inspection contains entries for all targeted ITAAC inspections, and the required construction and operational program inspections.
-The baseline inspection is updated as necessary to align with the construction activities ongoing at the site.
+This process is accomplished through the development and maintenance of a site specific baseline inspection plan.
+The baseline inspection plan contains entries for all targeted ITAAC inspections, and the required construction and operational program inspections for the specific unit under construction.
+The baseline inspection plan is updated as necessary to align with the construction activities ongoing at the site.

+As part of the inspection planning process, Region II identifies a sample of construction activities and SSCs that are planned to be inspected for a given ITAAC.
+The construction activities and their associated SSCs planned to be inspected for each ITAAC are documented in a plan for the ITAAC.

+Completing an inspection of these planned activities for each ITAAC provides reasonable assurance that the licensee has met the ITAAC.
+These activities do not need to be specific to a single SSC or time frame.
+They can be as general or specific as necessary to fulfill the intent of the plan as determined by the lead branch team.
+These plans should outline the following:

+a.
+Inspection activity’s description

+b.
+Explanation of when the inspection should take place

+c.
+The type of activity (pre-op test, short term, long-term)

+d.
+Estimate of hours

+e.
+Desired inspection resource (Resident inspector, Regional inspector, HQ support, etc.)

+f.
+Intent of each inspection activity.
+This can include quantitative or qualitative goals, a description of mandatory inspection aspects, etc.

+The plans do not need to recommend inspection procedures for use during the inspection.
+Inspectors should use the inspection procedures that relate to the ITAAC family for which the inspection is being conducted (e.g. an inspection of an ITAAC in family 01A should be conducted using IPs 65001.01 and 65001.A).

-As part of the inspection planning process, Region II planned to be inspected for a given ITAAC.
-The SSCs to be inspected for each ITAAC documented in a plan for the ITAAC.
-The number of SSCs planned for inspection can be increased or decreased based on inspection program results.
-The number of SSCs to be inspected will be reviewed and adjusted as part of the annual performance review assessment process described in IMC 2505, “Periodic Assessment of Construction Inspection Program Results,” and should be based on licensee performance or other ITAAC-related issues, such as generic items and allegations. at any stage of the annual assessment process, including during continuous, quarterly, mid-cycle or end-of-cycle reviews.
+The number of construction activities and SSCs planned for inspection can be increased or decreased based on inspection program results.
+The number of SSCs to be inspected will be reviewed and adjusted as part of the annual performance review assessment process described in IMC 2505, “Periodic Assessment of Construction Inspection Program Results,” and should be based on licensee performance or other ITAAC-related issues, such as generic items and allegations.
+This can be done at any stage of the annual assessment process, including during continuous, quarterly, mid-cycle or end-of-cycle reviews.
+Reasons for deviations from the original plan(s) should be documented in CIPIMS.

 07.09 Staff Evaluation of non-ITAAC Combined License Conditions .
 An issued combined license contains conditions that are part of the plant’s licensing basis.
 Shortly after issuance of a combined license, the assigned NRO/DCIP Construction Operations Engineer will form a team with representatives from NRO/DCIP, NRO/DNRL, and Region II to perform an evaluation to determine if inspection is needed to verify the licensee’s conformance with the COL license conditions.
 The team will accomplish the following actions:

-Determine
+Determine if an inspection should be conducted to determine whether or not a licensee meets a license condition(s), or to verify the licensee’s conformance with a COL license condition(s).

 Each license condition that is determined to require inspection will be evaluated to determine whether or not it is covered by an existing ITAAC inspection (IMC 2503), construction or operational program inspection (IMC 2504), or start-up testing inspection (IMC 2514) and the applicable inspection procedure will be identified.